-- A rating committee will comprise of five members including a chairperson.
-A committee may comprise of only internal committee members, or if necessary, may include external members.
-A list of members of the committees along with guidelines for its composition is given in Annexure I. The composition of the Rating Committee may change at any point of time at Acuité's discretion. - 2.
-The quorum for the meeting will be three members, including the chairperson.
+- A rating committee will comprise five (05) members including the Chairperson.
+A list of members of the committees is given in Annexure I. The composition of the Rating Committee may change at any point of time at Acuité's discretion. - 2.
+The quorum for the meeting will be three (03) members, including the Chairperson. - 3.
+The Appeal Committee at Acuite comprises three (03) members including the Chairperson and will have a quorum of three (03) including the chairperson.
+The Chairperson of the Appeal Committee is an independent member and majority of the members on the Appeal Committee will comprise members who were not part of the original decision.